Ek2100/rps/README.md

 # Rock-Paper-Scissors Game

 Welcome to the Rock-Paper-Scissors (RPS) Game!
-This game is a Python-based implementation of the classic Rock-Paper-Scissors game, with additional features such as a leaderboard, login system, api, and a advanced learning robot.
+This game is a Python-based implementation of the classic Rock-Paper-Scissors game, with additional features such as a leaderboard, login system, API, and a advanced learning robot.
 The game is designed to be easy to play, challenging, and enjoyable for users.

 ## Features